 Finding: Complies with conditions.
 This application for conditional use approval requires a Type III decision by the Planning Commission following a public hearing that has been publicly noticed in accordance with OCMC 17.50.
 The applicant has provided or will provide evidence substantiating that the proposed use satisfies the applicable criteria that follow.
-Staff has recommended appropriate conditions of approval to assure that all of the requirements of this title relative to the proposed use are satisfied in addition to the approval criteria of below.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+Appropriate conditions of approval are in place to assure that all of the requirements of this title relative to the proposed use are satisfied in addition to the approval criteria of below.
+It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.